 Modern practices track medical inventory through specialized software offering real-time tracking rather than manual Excel logs that require constant updating.
 Effective systems automatically write off consumables when staff document their use during patient appointments, flag medications approaching expiry dates before they become waste, track lot numbers for recall scenarios, and generate automated reporting showing stock levels, consumption patterns, and reorder points.

-- Is free software secure for patient data?
+4. Is free software actually safe for patient data?

 Most free inventory software was not designed for healthcare data protection standards and lacks the encryption, access controls, and audit capabilities that GDPR and CQC require.
 When inventory systems link stock usage to patient records, that data becomes protected health information requiring enterprise-grade security.
 Always verify that any system handling patient data offers end-to-end encryption, maintains data residency in UK or EU jurisdictions, provides detailed access logs for compliance audits, and allows complete data erasure upon patient request.